NoNotNotes/Yuubi/content/CMPA/MS1-Handout.md

 Acute or chronic bacterial infection of the kidney and the lining of the collecting system (kidney pelvis).
 * Acute pyelonephritis
 	* Moderate to severe symptoms that usually last 1-2 weeks
-	* If treatment is unsuccessful & infection recurs àchronic pyelonephritis
+	* If treatment is unsuccessful & infection recurs → chronic pyelonephritis
 ### Pathophysiology
 Bacteria ascend to the kidney and kidney pelvis by way of the bladder and urethra: *Escherichia coli* (85%), *K. pneumoniae*, *P. mirabilis*, *Strep.
 Fecalis*, *P. aeruginosa*, *S. aureus*.
 These often reach the kidney through **ascending infection**, or **through the blood stream** (hematogenous).
 These are also known as a high UTI.
 This results in inflammation, with the kidney grossly enlarged.
 ### Risk Factors: